tomcircuit/HP_classic/README.md

 I believe that a thicker battery could be used, because of the profile of the battery compartment cover.
 That might allow for a higher capacity battery, which would translate into longer running time.

-**UPDATE**: I founda  1200mAhr LiPo battery in size "103040" that is just 2mm thicker.
+**UPDATE**: I found a 1200mAhr LiPo battery in size "103040" that is just 2mm thicker.
 I've ordered some to try out.
 20% more capacity is always good, right?

 ## Putting It All Together
 Pretty self-explanatory.
 I used 0805 size components to allow for easy hand-soldering.
 Note that D1 is an LED and is polarized, so pay attention to that.
 Soldering the USB connector requires a fine-tip iron and some patience.